lbastigk/Nebulite/doc/Commands.md

 ###### `debug collision-detect function`

 ```
+Show available commands and their descriptions

+Help for function 'function':

 Tests collision detection of functions names

 Tries to bind a function name to globalspace that is already registered, expecting a collision error.